charmed-kubernetes/bundle/fragments/monitor/elastic/README.md

 juju add-unit elasticsearch
 ```

-## Accessing the Kibana dashboard
+## Accessing Kibana

-The Kibana dashboard can display real time graphs and charts on the details of
+The Kibana web interface can display real time graphs and charts related to the
-the cluster.
-The Beats charms are sending metrics to Elasticsearch and
+cluster.
+The Beats charms are sending metrics to Elasticsearch; Kibana displays
-Kibana displays the data with graphs and charts.
+this data through various dashboards.

+First, ensure the `beats` dashboards are available:

+* `juju run-action --wait kibana/0 load-dashboard dashboard=beats`

-Get the charm's public address from the `juju status` command.
+Now, find the public address of the `kibana` charm:

+* `juju status kibana`

+The remaining steps take place in the Kibana web interface.
+Note that Kibana is
+configured to listen on port `8080` in this bundle:

-* Access Kibana by browser:  http://KIBANA_IP_ADDRESS/
+* Access Kibana by browser: http://KIBANA_IP_ADDRESS:8080/
-* Select the index pattern that you want as default from the left menu.
+* Select a default index pattern (e.g. `topbeat-*`)
-  * Click the green star button to make this index a default.
+  * Click the star button to make this the default index
-* Select "Dashboard" from the Kibana header.
+* Select "Dashboard" from the left menu
-  * Click the open folder icon to Load a Saved Dashboard.
-* Select the "Topbeat Dashboard" from the left menu.
+* Select "Topbeat / Dashboard" from the left menu

 ![Setup Kibana](http://i.imgur.com/tgYFSjM.gif)